 Dr. Grace Y. Kao, a Christian ethicist, says teaching undergraduates for the first time in years has been life-giving

-Dr. Grace Y. Kao (pronounced “Gow”), professor of Christian Ethics at the Claremont School of Theology in Claremont, California, told Hinson-Hasty during Wednesday’s podcast it’s “this next generation” of students.
+Dr. Grace Y. Kao (pronounced “Gow”), professor of Christian Ethics at the Claremont School of Theology in Claremont, California, told Hinson-Hasty during a recent podcast it’s “this next generation” of students.

 “I’m teaching undergraduates for the first time in a decade,” Kao said.
 “It’s their commitment to social justice.
 They’re trying to be antiracist and they’re taking steps to be more environmentally sustainable.
 They correct themselves when they become aware of things they need to change.
 What’s making me come alive is them, frankly.”